rendo/SFTP-Deploy-Action/README.md

 # SFTP Deploy action

-> Use this action to deploy your files to server using `SSH Private Key`
+> Use this action to deploy your files to server using `SSH Private Key` forked from wlixcc/SFTP-Deploy-Action

 ## Inputs